About

 FAQ

-After the initial meeting on the jobsite, where we talk about what you envision and measure the space, meetings will be at my studio where I have access to examples cabinetry construction, functions and styles and finishes.
-Our address is found under the Contact Us link.
+After our initial jobsite meeting—where we discuss your vision and take measurements—future meetings will be held at my studio.
+There, you’ll be able to see examples of cabinetry construction, functionality, styles, and finishes.
+Our address can be found under the Contact Us link.

 Most remodels are reasonably able to be lived-in during the process; the Licensed General Contractors we work with will help with staging temporary refrigeration/cooking, protective barriers and key-safes for access.
 We can make recommendations to reduce the discomfort of some of the nosier/dustier tasks.
 Scheduling vacations during early demo can alleviate some discomfort (with technology we can communicate seamlessly), or an AIRBNB nearby, or a friend that needs a house sitter can all be a little relief from the remodel.